prakash-gamit/TCP-SYN-scanner/README.md

-Scapy-SYN-scanner
+TCP-SYN-scanner
 =================

-a TCP syn scanner using scapy in python
+a simple multithreaded TCP syn scanner using scapy in python

+This is just a wrapper around scapy to perform SYN scanning on TCP ports